In the news

 "If we had known about Scarcella," Spencer said, "I think we would have been home a long time ago."

-By Josh Saul, Jan.
+Josh Saul, Newsweek, Jan.
 23, 2018

 A False Conviction Is Overturned, but the System That Allowed It Remains